flyywh/J4RNet-Deep-Video-Deraining-CVPR-2018/README.md

 This is the testing code of "Erase or Fill?
 Deep Joint Recurrent Rain Removal and Reconstruction in Videos" (CVPR-2018).

+RainSynLight25 and RainSynComplex25 are provided in the following link: https://pan.baidu.com/s/17sJoqdyLzbrquCvk0mZniQ.

-Dataset and training code are on the way.
+Training code and the models on the synthesized datasets are on the way.